-As a result of the COVID-19 pandemic, including related governmental guidance or requirements, we also have recently closed many of our corporate offices and other facilities, including our corporate headquarters in Manhattan Beach, California, and have implemented a policy for many of our corporate employees to work remotely.
-This policy may negatively impact productivity and cause other disruptions to our business.
+As a result of the COVID-19 pandemic, including related governmental guidance or requirements, beginning in March 2020, we also temporarily closed many of our corporate offices and other facilities, including our corporate headquarters in Manhattan Beach, California, and implemented a policy for many of our corporate employees to work remotely.
+While we began to allow a limited number of personnel back to our corporate offices with added safety measures and staggered work schedules in June, these evolving work place arrangements may negatively impact productivity and cause other disruptions to our business.